cpylua/jsvenn/README.md

 Inspired by Google Chart API Venn Chart.
 This is a minimal implementation.
 It only draws circles with areas proportional to their weights.
 Data label is not supported.

 + You can customize circle fill color and opacity.
-+ Graph height is customizable, however graph width is not.
-It is calculated on the fly.
++ Largest circle radius is customizable, smaller circle radiuses and graph width/height is calculated on the fly.

 Usage
 ======